 'Top'; in place-names 'a summit, a hill-crest'.
 It may possibly refer to 'points', see Barrow-in-Furness and Dunbar below.
 In southern Scotland and Cumberland it is difficult to distinguish the Brittonic and Goidelic cognates.
 That the latter is common as far as Argyll, but rare to the north and north-east (CPNS pp. 184, 234, PNFif5 p.
 293), might reflect Brittonic influence, but the distinctive sense 'a hillock' seems peculiar to Gaelic.
+For possible adoption into local Scots in Kcb, see s.v. barr in SND, and Ó Maolalaigh 2022a, pp. 94 and 120.

-- a1) A number of names with barr as monotheme occur in Galloway, Ayrs and Rnf.
+a1) A number of names with barr as monotheme occur in Galloway, Ayrs and Rnf.
 They are probably Gaelic in origin, but could be Brittonic, e.g. Barr and Barrhill, both in Carrick Ayrs, Barr Loch and Castle in Cunninghame Ayrs, Barrhead Rnf, Barr Point Wig, Nether Barr Wig.
 Barrow-in-Furness Lanc (Dalton; PNLanc p.
 204) is likely to be an 'Irish-Norse' formation [+ ON -ey 'an island', see Fellows-Jensen (1985) p.
-214] based on a pre-existing Barr; whether Por Q-Celtic, the reference herecould well be to a point (see Ekwall, PNLanc loc, cit.; his suggestion in DEPN(O) of a transferred name from the Isle of Barra, and Watts's reference in DEPN(C) to 'a summit on the mainland' named Barrahed 1537, complicate the issue, but neither is very convincing). - a2) Barrock, with Barrock Fell etc., Cmb (Hesket in the Forest) PNCmb p.
+214] based on a pre-existing \Barr; whether P- or Q-Celtic, the reference here could well be to a point (see Ekwall, PNLanc loc, cit.; his suggestion in DEPN(O) of a transferred name from the Isle of Barra, and Watts's reference in DEPN(C) to 'a summit on the mainland' named Barrahed 1537, complicate the issue, but neither is very convincing).

+a2) Barrock, with Barrock Fell etc., Cmb (Hesket in the Forest) PNCmb p.
 201, also High and Low Barrock Cmb (field-names in Broughton) ibid. p.
-274, + -\(\bar{\phi}\)g.
+274, $+ -\bar{\mathbf{p}}\mathbf{g}$ .
 For similar forms elsewhere, see VEPN1 p.
 52 and CPNE p.
+17.

-17. - b2) 'Bar-' occurs very frequently in Ayrshire and Galloway, being the regular Anglicised form of G baile- 'a farm' in these parts.
-Barbrethan Ayrs (Kirkmichael), for example, is probably baile Breatann 'Briton's farm' (cf. Balbrethan Ayrs (Maybole), see Brïthon), and Barewing Kcb (Balmaclellan) baile-Eoghainn 'Ewan's farm' (with the originally Brittonic personal name Eugein > Ywein).
-Cases where the specifier may be Brittonic in origin could have had barr as generic, but local topography needs to be considered:
+b2) 'Bar-' occurs very frequently in Ayrshire and Galloway, being the regular Anglicised form of G baile- 'a farm' in these parts.
+Barbrethan Ayrs (Kirkmichael), for example, is probably \baile Breatann 'Briton's farm' (cf. Balbrethan Ayrs (Maybole), see Brïthon), and Barewing Kcb (Balmaclellan) \baile-Eoghainn 'Ewan's farm' (with the originally Brittonic personal name Eugein > Ywein).
+Cases where the specifier may be Brittonic in origin could have had barr- as generic, but local topography needs to be considered:

 Barcheskie Kcb (Rerrick) PNGall p.
-22 + -hesgin, singulative form of hesg, which see.
+22 + \-hesgin, singulative form of hesg, which see.
 Barchock Kcb (Kells) PNGall p.
-22 ? + -coch.
+22 ?+-coch.
 Bardennoch Kcb (Carsphairn) PNGall p.
-23 + -dant \bar{q} g, or -t \bar{a} n- (which see) + - \bar{q} g, either Gaelicised to -ach.
+23 + -dant $\bar{q}$ g, or -t $\bar{a}$ n- (which see) + - $\bar{q}$ g, either Gaelicised to -ach.